andriniaina/andriniaina.github.io/src/content/posts/2020-09-10-fsharp-vscode.markdown

 ===
 This extension is not the only one that offers an interactive environment for F#.
 There are other projects that offer a similar functionality, notably the jupyter kernel for C#/F#.

-But none of these projects offer the same ease of installation and level of integration with Visual Studio code (code completion, code lenses, integration with other F# extensions for formatting or code quality etc.).
+But none of them offer the same ease of installation and level of integration with Visual Studio code (code completion, code lenses, integration with other F# extensions for formatting or code quality etc.).

 That’s all from this article.
 In the next article, I will do a quick round on machine learning with F#.

-If you have any questions or just want to chat with me feel free to leave a comment below or contact me on social media.